-Inclusive Transit identifies opportunities for public transportation planners and policy-makers who want to make their cities more equitable.
+Inclusive Transit identifies opportunities for public transportation planners and policy-makers who want to make their cities more inclusive.
 Transit agency- and local government-driven transit improvements are no substitute for state and national social policies, but local and regional transportation authorities can nonetheless make significant improvements to the lives of their low-income communities and communities of color.
-This paper provides a menu of case studies from which planners and policymakers can identify practices that may apply in their local context.
-The cases explored and recommendations emphasized here are built on inspiration from and research conducted by national social justice advocates-like PolicyLink and its Transportation Equity Caucus, the Center for Social Inclusion (now Race Forward), the Transportation Equity Network, and the Government Alliance on Race and Equity-scholars, and local and community-based transit advocates across the U.S.
+This paper provides a menu of case studies from which planners and policy-makers can identify practices that may apply in their local context.
+The cases explored and recommendations emphasized here are built on inspiration from and research conducted by leading social justice advocates-national organizations like PolicyLink and its Transportation Equity Caucus, the Center for Social Inclusion (now Race Forward), the Transportation Equity Network, and the Government Alliance on Race and Equity-scholars, and local and community-based transit advocates across the U.S.

-While public transportation planning practice has traditionally lacked an explicit focus on closing accessibility gaps, leading agencies have begun to identify and implement promising planning practices to address this oversight.
+While public transportation planning practice has lacked an explicit focus on closing accessibility gaps between underserved communities and the population at large, leading agencies have begun to identify and implement promising planning practices.